isc-projects/stork/doc/usage.rst

 the ``controls`` statement in the configuration file, and uses the first listed control point for monitoring the application.

-Furthermore, the ``Stork Agent`` can be used as a Prometheus exporter if ``named`` is built with ``json-c``, because it gathers statistics via the JSON statistics API.
+Furthermore, the Stork agent can be used as a Prometheus exporter if ``named`` is built with ``json-c``, because it gathers statistics via the JSON statistics API.
 The ``named.conf`` file must have ``statistics-channel`` configured;